rich1143/C-strings/Tips_and_suggestions.md

     lessen this problem - see below.)

 Use functions to break things up!
 Many of the submissions have
-    `array_merge` as a single page+ long function.
+    `array_merge` as a single function that went on for over a page.
 Several people have a second function that looks for duplicates, which is nice, but that was about it by way of modularity for most folks.
 Remember the bit about C being a challenging language, and not making it worse?